anusha421/Round-Robin-Simulation/README.md

 ### Conclusion
-At the end of the program, the completion time of each process is added.
-The total query time and the average query time is displayed.
+At the end of the program, the completion time of each process, the total query time and the average query time is displayed.